jverzani/SymPyPythonCall.jl/docs/src/overview.md

 log(x) + log(2)
 ```

-Methods of `sympy` are also defined using the conversion operators above.
+Methods of `sympy` are also called using the conversion operators above.

 ## Using other SymPy modules